-Albemarle Health, a Vidant Health Partner, is northeastern North Carolina’s largest healthcare provider, serving a seven-county region of more than 130,000 year round residents.
+Albemarle Health is northeastern North Carolina’s largest healthcare provider, serving a seven-county region of more than 130,000 year round residents.
 The beaches of the Outer Banks bring an estimated 7 million visitors to the region each year.
 The hospital’s service area includes Camden, Chowan, Currituck, Dare, Gates, Pasquotank, and Perquimans counties.
 The region is a rural, agriculture-based area.
 Albemarle Hospital is located in Elizabeth City, in Pasquotank County, the region’s economic hub.

 The hospital offers our region state-of-the-art healthcare usually not seen in similarly sized community hospitals, including: vascular surgery; Small Incision Surgery; cardiac care including diagnostic catheterizations and pacemaker implantations; complete diagnostic imaging services including nuclear medicine, MRI, breast MRI, Mobile PET services, CT scans utilizing a 64-slice high definition CT scanner with cardiac imaging (that allows Albemarle Hospital to perform less invasive coronary CT procedures, and specialized neurological studies), and a PACS digital imaging system; multimodality cancer treatment; comprehensive rehabilitation services, including physical, occupational, and speech therapy as well as incontinence treatment and wound care; Greenlight PVP laser technology, used to treat prostate conditions; digital mammography, stereotactic breast biopsy and breast specific gamma imaging for diagnosing breast cancer; and quality emergency services that include a dedicated minor care area.